merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ### Running the anvi'o metagenomic workflow

 The analysis described here utilizes the anvi'o [contigs](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#creating-an-anvio-contigs-database) and [profile](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-profile) databases.
 You can refer to the anvi'o [metagenomic tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) to learn more about these databases in a general manner or to [this tutorial](http://merenlab.org/tutorials/infant-gut/) to see many of the things that you could do using anvi'o.
 In this post we will assume a basic familiarity of anvi'o.
-In order to streamline the process of generating and annotating a contigs database and a merged profile database we used We used the [snakemake-based metagenomics workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow).
+In order to streamline the process of generating and annotating a contigs database and a merged profile database we used the [snakemake-based metagenomics workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow).
-You can either follow the steps here or follow the step-by-step process in the [anvi'o metagenomic tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).
+To learn how to use this workflow, you can either follow the steps here or follow the step-by-step process in the [anvi'o metagenomic tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).

 First we will describe all the necesary files for the workflow.